J-Afzal/Lane-and-Object-Detection/README.md

 ## Getting Started

-Binaries can be found in [Releases](https://github.com/J-Afzal/Lane-and-Object-Detection/releases) or, if preferred, CMake can be used to build the project from source either through the PowerShell helper module:
+Binaries can be found in [Releases][releases] or, if preferred, CMake can be used to build the project from source either through the PowerShell helper module:

 > [!IMPORTANT]
+> Make sure to download the [`yolov7.weights`][yolov7-weights] file into the `./resources/yolo/` folder and included in the
-> Included in the repository is a `benchmark.mp4` file which can be used to run the program against.
+> repository is a `benchmark.mp4` file which can be used to run the program against.

 ```text
 Import-Module ./modules/Build.psd1;